-If you’d like to be added to this course’s mailing list for future running dates, please get in touch with firstname.lastname@example.org or call +442031084774.
+If you’d like us to notify you about the next course running dates, please get in touch with email@example.com or call +442031084774.

 Led by a leading radio producer and reporter, this course provides the basic skills needed to get out there and start recording and putting together an audio documentary, podcast or radio programme.